In this article:

 This brown-colored cyst is known as endometrioma, or chocolate cyst in more general terms.
 Women with endometriosis are, therefore, at an increased risk of developing ovarian cysts.

-- Pelvic Infections: If you have an aggressive form of a pelvic infection, the chances are that it can spread to the ovaries, resulting in the formation of cysts called ovarian abscesses, which are purulent, or pus-filled, cysts.
+- Pelvic Infections: Pelvic infection can spread to the ovaries, resulting in the formation of cysts called ovarian abscesses, which are purulent, or pus-filled, cysts.

-- Polycystic Ovary Syndrome: PCOS is a common hormonal disorder afflicting a large number of women all over the world.
-This condition is characterized by the development of multiple tiny cysts in and on the ovaries, and it is the most predominant cause of female infertility.
+- Polycystic Ovary Syndrome: PCOS is a common hormonal disorder afflicting up to 20% of women all over the world.
+This condition is characterized by the development of multiple tiny cysts in and on the ovaries.
+It is a common cause of female infertility.

 Signs and Symptoms